-Blue Heelers (American Cattle Dogs) are solid, sturdy and compact dogs with an alert, ready-to-work stance.
+Blue Heelers (whose breed name is the American Cattle Dog) are solid, sturdy and compact dogs with an alert, ready-to-work stance.
 Slightly longer than tall with curved, hanging tails, they have muscular legs and strong necks and broad, somewhat rounded heads with pointy ears.
 Their dense, weather-resistant coats come blue, blue mottled, blue speckled or red speckled — both with possible dark or tan markings.
 The name Blue Heeler refers to the Australian Cattle Dog with the blue coat, while the red-coated Australian Cattle Dog is sometimes referred to as the Red Heeler.

 These are high-energy, clever and active dogs.
 Not content with sitting around the house for hours on end, Blue Heelers will encourage you to take them outside for exercise, play and work.

 Blue Heelers, like most herders, can be one-person dogs.
 They also have a unique independence, not requiring much in the way of cuddling or affection.
 Though tough and resolute, they will definitely appreciate positive feedback and good treatment.
 Sometimes their herding instincts can suddenly come into play.
 They may “herd” family members or nip lightly at heels if they want something.

 They don’t bark too much, but they are still very protective of the home.
 Blue Heelers can be cautious and wary — qualities that make them excellent guard dogs.
 They are also friendly and loving companions.